Skip to content

 **lookup: A schema lookup `schema="Person"`

-**lookup: `include_descendants=True`: Include schema descendants for
+**lookup: `schema_include_descendants=True`: Include schema descendants for

 given schema lookup

-**lookup: `include_matchable=True`: Include matchable schema for
+**lookup: `schema_include_matchable=True`: Include matchable schema for

 given schema lookup